MTstateIntroStats/SpIntro-Stats/README.md

 __TODO:__

- * A header with menu choices to jump between pages

- * Data input - using R-handsontable?
+ * Data input - use a form for 1 and 2 categorical variables.
+  Other types get a choice:
+     select existing data frame,
+     Upload a local csv file,
+     type or copy into a table using rhandsontable

  * Descriptive stats and plots
+     OK for 1 and 2 categorical variables.

  * Permutation Tests:
    one proportion
    equality of two proportions